Progressive Philanthropy Group

-Nick's social impact work and writing has been featured in The New York Times, Atlantic Cities, The Denver Post, The Huffington Post, Detroit Free Press, Inside Philanthropy, and Quartz, among other publications.
+Nick's social impact work and writing has been featured in The New York Times, Atlantic Cities, The Denver Post, The Huffington Post, Detroit Free Press, Inside Philanthropy, ImpactAlpha, and Quartz.

 Nick has worked for leading progressive organizations including the Service Employees International Union (SEIU), the Surdna Foundation, Oxfam America, the Global AIDS Alliance, and the Sierra Student Coalition among others.